-Five months after the implementation of the new parking zone system in Prague, it seems that the idea is a very profitable business.
+Five months after implementing the new parking zone system in Prague, it seems that the idea is a very profitable business.
 The expenses for maintenance can be paid only with the money taken from “visitors”.
 The city promises to invest the profit in the development of parking.
-The councilmen want to change the prices for parking, so that small businesses could actually save money.
+The councilmen want to change the parking prices, so those small businesses could actually save money.

-Expanding the system of paid parking for more than 40 thousand spots cost the municipal authority 130 million Czech crowns.
-And it is sure that the authorities are not losing out on the maintenance of parking in newly-painted streets.
-This is clear from the first complete set of data about functionality of the parking zones in Prague 5, 6, and 8 and from the area of Jarov in Prague 3.
+Expanding paid parking for more than 40 thousand spots cost the municipal authority 130 million Czech crowns.
+And, surely, the authorities are not losing out on the maintenance of parking in newly-painted streets.
+This is clear from the first complete set of data about the functionality of the parking zones in Prague 5, 6, and 8 and the area of Jarov in Prague 3.

-City mayor deputy, Petr Dolinek, evaluates the new parking zones project as successful, because it made it much easier to find parking spots for residents, and because people who are forbidden to park at the spots respect it, more or less.
+City mayor deputy, Petr Dolinek, evaluates the new parking zones project as successful because it made it much easier to find parking spots for residents.
+People who are forbidden to park at the spots respect it, more or less.

 “Drivers without parking permits are not entering the zones needlessly, and that has a positive effect on noise levels and emissions, and also it increases safety on the streets,” he says.

 The money paid by visitors without parking permits is perfectly sufficient for covering maintenance expenses.
-Furthermore, the difference between the amount paid by both visitors and residents, and the expenses, will be able to return the acquiring expenses to the city within one single year.
+Furthermore, the difference between the amount paid by both visitors and residents and the expenses will return the acquiring expenses to the city within one single year.

 “Current pricing is a compromise, which arose from coalition negotiations.
 In particular, the Green Party demanded higher parking fees,” Dolinek comments of the tariffs in new parking zones.
 He also adds that the city will invest “surplus” money back into the development of new parking.

 He is also sure that it is necessary to work with the pricing and decrease prices of some items by dozens of percent.
-According to his opinion, such items could be a second family car and the amount that small businesses are paying for parking in a zone.
-“None of us want the zones to destroy small businesses and self-employed people,” the deputy says.
+In his view, such items could be a second family car and small businesses paying for parking in a zone.
+“None of us wants the zones to destroy small businesses and self-employed people,” the deputy says.

-City districts should be responsible for pressing the fines in the future, while the municipal authority, which has been dealing with it until now, will newly serve only as a court of appeal – at least, if the board of councilors approves the change.
+City districts should be responsible for pressing the fines in the future.
+At the same time, the municipal authority, which has been dealing with it until now, will newly serve only as a court of appeal – at least if the board of councillors approves the change.

-The city districts should start to take care of tickets from 1st May, according to the original plan.
+According to the original plan, the city districts should start to take care of tickets from 1st May.
 This probably will not happen, though.
 Some city halls already asked the municipal authority to postpone the term further.

 “The councilmen were deciding about the change only today.
-That is why we could not start an open competition for recruitment of necessary officers,” explains Jan Korseka, councilman of Prague 2.
-Also, he says that other technical aspects are not solved yet and he does not want to start a halfway system in May, because it could only give problems to Prague citizens.
+That is why we could not start an open competition for the recruitment of necessary officers,” explains Jan Korseka, councilman of Prague 2.
+Also, he says that other technical aspects are not solved yet, and he does not want to start a halfway system in May because it could only give problems to Prague citizens.
 Prague 2 town hall also wants to postpone the May term towards February of next year.

 Taking the opposite view, the councilman of Prague 8, Karel Sasek, wishes the change would come as soon as possible.
-He thinks that the current system, in which the Ministry of Transportation serves as court of appeal, only enables many drivers to completely avoid paying the tickets.
+He thinks that the current system, in which the Ministry of Transportation serves as a court of appeal, only enables many drivers to avoid paying the tickets completely.
 This makes many drivers disrespect the parking zones.